somnambulist-tech/laravel-doctrine-tenancy/README.md

  * create your User with tenancy support
  * create an App\Http\Controller\TenantController to handle the various tenant redirects
  * add the basic routes
- * for multi-site:
+ * for multi-site
+   * in bootstrap/app.php
+     * change Application instance to \Somnambulist\Tenancy\Foundation\TenantAwareApplication
+   * in HttpKernel:
      * add TenantSiteResolver middleware to middleware, after CheckForMaintenanceMode
+     * add TenantRouteResolver middleware to middleware, after TenantSiteResolver
+     * remove RouteServiceProvider from config/app.php
  * for standard app tenancy and/or for tenancy within multi-site
    * add AuthenticateTenant as auth.tenant to HttpKernel route middlewares
-   * if wanted, add EnsureTenantType as auth.tenant.type to HttpKernel route middlewares
+   * add EnsureTenantType as auth.tenant.type to HttpKernel route middlewares

 #### Doctrine Event Subscriber